 Have you ever started working on a presentation to find that pieces of content have been pasted in as images instead of editable text?
 But fear not!
 Help is at hand.
 Here is all you need to know about how to convert images to text in PowerPoint.

 PowerPoint is widely regarded as an application that is relatively easy-to-use and accessible to all with a fairly simplistic animation system that anyone can use to add some visual spark or structure to their presentations.
 But sometimes the PowerPoint defaults just aren’t enough, and even the most casual of PowerPoint users are left wishing for a bit more functionality.
-No clearer is this the case than with the Wheel animation: it goes one way, from one point.
+No clearer is this the case than with the Wheel animation in PowerPoint: it goes one way, from one point.
 Or does it?

 In this article we’ll briefly dip into the realm of combining and customising animations to open up new possibilities, which would otherwise be impossible to achieve with the default animation presets, and we’re going to use the Wheel animation to show you just how this works.